 U.S. Bank offers all the benefits of a full-service bank including a mobile app and well-designed website.
 You can use one bank for all your accounts if you choose, including checking, savings, credit card, personal loans and more.
 While you don’t have to be a U.S. Bank customer to apply for a mortgage, it can help speed up the process if your accounts are under the same bank.
 Regardless, U.S. Bank allows homebuyers to apply for prequalification online on their own.
 If you prefer to call or visit a branch in person to get started, you can do that too.
 The company has very good customer service and customer satisfaction scores, especially compared to other large lenders.

 Where U.S. Bank falls short is in its product offering.
 You won’t be able to find USDA loans at this company.
-However, you can always use Quicken Loans, our best online lender to apply for that type of loan.
+However, you can always use Rocket Mortgage, our best online lender to apply for that type of loan.
 Otherwise, U.S.Bank doesn’t have much on the negative side.

 Best Lender for Customer Service in California: Fremont Bank